All bark, no bite: although this fish looks intimidating, it is typically not aggressive and swims away when approached.

 - In 1929, law was passed in regards to regulating purse seine and round haul net use between August 1 and April 30, when major spawning events take place.

-- The use of netting during these major spawning months is prohibited
+- Use of netting during these major spawning months is prohibited.

-- Populations decreased from the 1900s through the 1940s due to a rise in purse seine fishing, however populations have since recovered and are considered stable due to catch limits (size and number), replacement of purse seines with gill nets, substantial egg production, and decreased consumer demand for this species [1,4]
+- Populations of this fish decreased from the 1900s through the 1940s due to a rise in purse seine fishing, however populations have since recovered and are considered stable due to catch limits (size and number), replacement of purse seines with gill nets, substantial egg production, and decreased consumer demand for this species.
+[1,4]

 Potential ecosystem impacts

-- Gillnets have highest bycatch rates on marine mammals, sea turtles, sea birds, and sharks of any fishing gear
+- Gillnets have highest bycatch rates of marine mammals, sea turtles, sea birds, and sharks of any fishing gear.

 - Meat with skin on or off.